Reichskommissariat Niederlande: Introduction

 On the longer term ("longer term" not being defined any further by the Germans other than "nach Kriegsende", meaning after the war's conclusion), the German authorities anticipated the direct integration of the Netherlands into the expanding Third Reich.

-Since abdicating the Imperial throne in 1918, former German kaiser Wilhelm II had been living in the Netherlands.
+Since abdicating the Imperial throne in 1918, former German Kaiser Wilhelm II had been living in the Netherlands.
 Since the invasion, Wehrmacht soldiers guarded his house.
 Wilhelm hoped he could persuade Hitler or the Berlin government to restore the German monarchy.
 All requests were denied.
 Wilhelm died in the Netherlands on June 4, 1941.
 Despite Hitler's personal animosity toward Wilhelm, whom among many he blamed for Germany's defeat in World War I, he wanted to bring Wilhelm's body back to Berlin for a state funeral, as Wilhelm was a symbol of Germany and Germans during the previous World War.
 Hitler felt that such a funeral would demonstrate to the Germans the direct descent of the Third Reich from the old German Empire.
-However, Wilhelm's wishes never to return to Germany until the restoration of the monarchy were respected, and the Nazi occupation authorities granted him a small military funeral, with a few hundred people present.
+However, Wilhelm's wishes never to return to Germany until the restoration of the monarchy were respected, and the German occupation authorities granted him a small military funeral, with a few hundred people present.
 The mourners included August von Mackensen, fully dressed in his old imperial Life Hussars uniform, Admiral Wilhelm Canaris, and Reichskommissar Arthur Seyss-Inquart, along with a few other military advisers.
 However, Wilhelm's request that the swastika and other Nazi regalia be not displayed at his funeral was ignored, and they are featured in the photographs of the event taken by a Dutch photographer.